-Terrorism is frequently in the news these days, and seeing it, we abhor the acts of terrorists as cruelty and violence against unsuspecting civilians.
-David Maas, however, wonders if we may be causing just as much destruction as the average terrorist through negligence and passivity.
+Terrorism is commonplace today, yet we may be causing just as much destruction spiritually as the average terrorist through negligence and passivity.

 The sixth church, Sardis, is dead for the most part.
 What is the problem?
 What do they need to do to come alive again?

 Martin Collins, reflecting on the writing of II Peter, a document composed in prison during a time of intense persecution and a time of false teachings which condoned a virulent sexual permissiveness and moral relativity, asserts that this epistle was used. . .

 Some know that Christ is at the door, but they will not rouse themselves from their spiritual lethargy to open it.

 John Ritenbaugh tackles the eternal security doctrine, a teaching that militates against good works, something that God had ordained for all of us.
 Works demonstrate our faith, our response to God's calling and His freely given grace.
 Reciprocity is always. . .

 Even with Christ's sacrifice, God does not owe us salvation.
 We are called to walk, actively putting to death our carnal natures, resisting the complacency.

 The three parables in Matthew 25 (The Ten Virgins, The Talents and The Sheep and Goats) all focus on the importance of spiritual preparedness.